rahulagr96/Car-Price-Prediction/README.md

 # Car-Price-Prediction
-Predicting price from cardekho dataset
+Predicting price of car from Car Prices dataset using RandomForestRegressor